luqyz/Image_Captiong_CNN-LSTM/README.md

 ## 👩‍🏫 Acknowledgment

-This project was completed as part of an in-class practical session under the guidance of [Lecturer's Name, if you'd like to include it].
+This project was completed as part of an in-class practical session.

 ---